-- Home students can chose to study either by attending taught sessions at the University or through distance or blended delivery methods.
+- Home students can choose to study either by attending taught sessions at the University or through distance or blended delivery methods.

-- International students can chose to study either by attending taught sessions at the University or through distance learning only.
+- International students can choose to study either by attending taught sessions at the University or through distance learning only.

-Successful completion of the course will enhance your career prospects by developing your ability to implement evidence-based practice and conduct your own research.
+Successful completion of the course enhances your career prospects by developing your ability to implement evidence-based practice and conduct your own research.

 Information for international students

 If you are an international student you are required to have IELTS level 6.5 or above.

 For funding information, please contact the University Finance Office, +44 (0)1642 342171, email firstname.lastname@example.org